XELF-encyclopedia/myBackdoor/README.md

-Currently ongoing project, can't bypass any anti-virus for now.\n Honestly nowadays AI is so fucking powerful!\n
+Currently ongoing project, can't bypass any anti-virus for now.

+Honestly nowadays AI is so fucking powerful!

 Used process injection and registry technique.
 School project LoL
 Current functionality: